btrcm00/covid-consultant-bot/README.md

 # Build and Test

-- There are 4 main folder in Hume-Chatbot:
+- There are 2 main folder in Chatbot:

   - backend